EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

     entities:
         Customer:
             class: AppBundle\Entity\Customer
-            new:  # <-- change it in the 'new' action, not in the 'list' action
+            new:  # <-- define it in the 'new' action, not in the 'list' action
-                label: "Add Customer"
+                button_label: "Add Customer"
         # ...
 ```